How Can We Help You?

 How can I create high-quality artwork for my labels?

-If you would prefer to work with a designer, you can visit our Designer Marketplace to view portfolios and connect with someone that best fits your needs.Was this answer helpful?
+If you would prefer to work with a designer, check out our article (How to Find and Work with a Graphic Designer) for tips and tricks.Was this answer helpful?
 158

 Can you print designs that I have saved in Maestro Label Designer?

 Yes.
 In Maestro Label Designer, click "Print" from the navigation in the top left.
-In the dialog box that appears, select "Printing by OnlineLabels.com."
+In the dialog box that appears, choose the option for "Printing by OnlineLabels.com."
 On the subsequent screen, choose a material, color option, and quantity.
 After clicking "Next," you'll see a preview of the label and some tips before continuing.
-Select "Save Design and Add to Cart" when you're ready to proceed.Was this answer helpful?
+Select "Approve Design and Add to Cart" when you're ready to proceed.Was this answer helpful?
 157

 Can I print additional information on custom printed label sheets?